ohler55/ojg/design.md

 performant manner even if it was not as convenient as parsing a string.

-The JSONPath implementaiton had implement all the features described by the [Goessner article](https://goessner.net/articles/JsonPath).
+The JSONPath implementation had to implement all the features described by the [Goessner article](https://goessner.net/articles/JsonPath).
 There are other descriptions of JSONPath but the Goessner description is the most referenced.
 Since the implementation is in Go the scripting feature